ZeSlammy/iSpindHub/README.md

 - [ ] BrewPiless as a target

+- [X] Change the name of the Broadcasted network

 - [ ] Change colors (ultimately allow people to make their own screens without recompiling)

 - [ ] Handle error on "No Json file"